crytic/slightly-smarter-contracts/readme.md

 # Slightly Smarter Contracts
 This repository contains Ethereum smart contracts with errors.
+These contracts are used as exercises for  [the training located here.](https://github.com/BostonCybernetics/slightly-smarter-contracts/wiki)

 ## Learning Objectives